 Here, we have listed 13 of the most famous female punk bands in history.
 Read on!

-Although technically more of a mixed-gender band than a purely female punk band, Blondie has always centered around female lead vocalist Debbie Harry.
+Although technically more of a mixed-gender band than a purely female punk band, Blondie has always centered around female rock singer Debbie Harry.

 Formed in 1974, the group released six studio albums, earning several notable awards and nominations (including a Juno Award for “Heart of Glass”) before splitting in 1982.
 However, the group reformed in 1997 and has remained active since, touring worldwide.

 Their music runs with an eclectic mix of styles.
 Punk is a heavy component, but they’ve also included reggae, funk, disco, new wave, and even some early experiments in rap.
 The result is a discography that covers a surprisingly wide range of music leaving and Blondie’s unique sound.

 2. The Donnas